mk-fg/rp2040-sen5x-air-quality-webui-monitor/README.rst

   % mpremote cp main.py webui.js.gz d3.v7.min.js.gz favicon.ico.gz :
   % mpremote reset

+  ## Connect to AP and go to http://192.168.4.1 or whatever IP it gets in STA mode

 If it looks confusing, see below for a longer description of all these steps.